-Predatory loans and the schools that get students to take them
+Predatory loans and the schools that get poor students to take them

 - Student debt is a major issue facing Americans.

 - The problem is made worse when factoring the large number of predatory schools that exist.

 - Students that go to these schools often take out massive loans but get little out of it.

 There is a student loan crisis in the United States.
 The massive amount of debt held by students is now the second leading cause of indebtedness in the country.
 The effect of this debt on the economy at large, as well as on the people who hold it, has been widely discussed and is overwhelmingly negative.

 However, the vastness of the problem often obscures the multitude of elements that comprise it.
 Today we hope to help fix that by shining a light on predatory student loans and the damage they cause.

 Predatory student loans, how can you even have such a thing?

 In this country, a college education is often viewed as an investment.
 You borrow a lot of money for it but know going in that you're likely to get a good job after you leave that will allow you to pay the loans back.
 Many colleges and universities know how popular that line of thinking is and point out in their advertisements how many students get good jobs after graduation.

 However, some organizations play fast and loose with those numbers to make a buck.
 As the Harvard Project on Predatory Student Lending explains, many shady for-profit colleges promise incredible job placement rates for graduates despite not being able to deliver.
 Such unscrupulous schools also tend to spend more on advertising than they do on actually teaching, the average one uses about a quarter of their profits for education.